In This Episode You’ll Learn:

 - Personal development drives strong leadership and entrepreneurial success

-Mike Paton (pronounced “Payton”) is an award-winning speaker, author, EOS (Entrepreneurial Operating Systems) Implementer.
+Mike Paton (pronounced “Payton”) is an award-winning speaker, author, and Certified EOS Implementer®.
 His job: help entrepreneurs get what they want from their businesses and teach practical tools that help leaders get unstuck.

-Paton shares how EOS has helped him navigate his own leadership.
-Formerly, he was EOS’s visionary — a role similar to CEO — in which he was responsible for developing the company’s long-term vision and goals.
+Paton shares how the Entrepreneurial Operating System® (EOS®), has helped him navigate his own leadership.
+Formerly, he was the Visionary at EOS Worldwide in which he was responsible for developing the company’s long-term vision and goals.

 Paton spent the early part of his career in sales and marketing, which gave him a crucial leadership skill: Listening.
 If you can listen to others well, you will be able to solve their problems better than the competition.
 And, thankfully, listening is something that can be learned.